28 July 2014

 However, this snake is safe.
 Very safe.
 He won’t bite but he may scare you.
 Wikipedia describes his defensive behavior:

 When threatened, the neck is flattened and the head is raised off the ground, not unlike a cobra.
 [Cobra!!]
 They also hiss and will strike, but they do not attempt to bite.
 The result can be likened to a high speed head-butt.
-If this threat display does not work to deter a would-be predator, a hognose snake will often roll onto its back and play dead, going so far as to emit a foul musk from its cloaca and let its tongue hang out of its mouth.
+If this threat display does not work to deter a would-be predator, a hognose snake will often roll onto its back and play dead, going so far as to emit a foul musk from its cloaca and let its tongue hang out of its mouth.— description of eastern hognose snake, wikipedia

 If I managed to get close to a calm hognose I’d see why he has this name — an upturned nose like a hog.

 But I’m not eager to get so close.
 If I scared him, the “cobra act” would frighten me.
-The “high speed head-butt” would give me a heart attack.
+The “high speed head-butt” would certainly make me scream.
 Both the snake and I would be lolling on the ground with our tongues hanging out.

 S is for Sometimes Scary.